4teamwork/ftw.dashboard.portlets.recentlymodified/README.txt

 ===========

 The ftw.dashboard.portles.recentlymodified add the preview_link to the ftw.dashbord portal_properties.
 This rules are valid:
 True: i-icon = show preview, title = link to the object,
-False: i-icon = not displayed, title = show preview
+False: i-icon = not displayed, title = link to the object,

 State:
 ======